Grantley Fielke: League career

 Fielke was recruited by the West Adelaide Football Club from their South Australian country zone of the Riverland in 1977 at the age of 15.
 After taking time to adjust to life in Adelaide (he had never been to the city before), Fielke made his league debut for West Adelaide on 7 April 1979, and keeping his place in the league team for the rest of the season.
-The Bloods though had a season to forget winning just 7 of 23 games and finished in last place.
+The Bloods though had a season to forget, winning just 7 of 22 games and finishing last.
 In his debut season for West Adelaide, Fielke won the Sam Suckling Memorial Medal as the club's best first year player.

 Fielke's speed and ball handling ability saw him become a valued member of West Adelaide's senior team.
-From his debut in 1979 until the end of the 1986 SANFL season, Fielke played 186 games and kicked 150 goals.
+From his debut in 1979 until the end of the 1986 SANFL season, Fielke had played 171 games.

 The arrival of Neil Kerley as coach in 1981 saw The Bloods go from being one of the worst to one of the best teams in the SANFL, although at times their famous inconsistency showed through.
 Fielke's game blossomed under Kerley's hard coaching, although he suffered a setback in 1983 when he twice broke his arm.
 Fielke battled back and regained his place in the side shortly before the finals, for which West had easily qualified as the minor premier, winning 18 of their 22 regular season games.
-Fielke then became a member of West Adelaide's first premiership win since 1961 when he came off the reserves bench in their 21.16 (142) to 16.12 (108) win over Surt in the Grand Final in front of 47,129 fans at Football Park.
+Fielke then became a member of West Adelaide's first premiership win since 1961 when he came off the bench in their 21.16 (142) to 16.12 (108) win over Sturt in the Grand Final in front of 47,129 fans at Football Park.